1. Where are you now?

 Now that my Longmire season is finished, I should take a vacation or something.
 Instead, I’m diving headlong into writing a few things I can’t really talk about yet.

 My preferred spot is in my office at home.
 But I’ll write anywhere.

 I’ve never been too precious about writing routines, but switching over to screenwriting has really forced me to expand that flexibility.

 When I’m needed on location down in New Mexico, where we film Longmire, I’ll sometimes find myself writing one episode on set between set-ups while they film a different episode.
 Or writing in the van that takes us from one location to the next.
 Or writing in the corner while the cast and crew break for lunch.
 Or, writing on the staged sets when the cast and crew are out filming somewhere on location.

 An empty set is actually my favorite spot to write Longmire scenes: I can have the entire sheriff’s station or the local tavern (the Red Pony) to myself.
 Which means I can act out the scenes and go through all the blocking.
 Meanwhile, I can hunt around for props or little corners of the sets that we haven’t utilized on screen yet and then work those into the scene.

 4. What’s the last best thing you’ve read?

-5. What journals, poets, presses, labels, music have you discovered lately?
+5. What journals, writers, presses (or tv shows) have you discovered lately?

 6. Care to share any distractions / diversions?